Helmholtz-UFZ/saqc/sphinx-doc/misc/title.rst

 SaQC - System for automated Quality Control
 ===========================================

+Anomalies and errors are the rule not the exception when working with time series data.
+This is especially true, if such data originates from in-situ measurements of environmental properties.
+Almost all applications, however, implicitly rely on data, that complies with some definition of 'correct'.
+In order to infer reliable data products and tools, there is no alternative to quality control.
+SaQC provides all the building blocks to comfortably bridge the gap between 'usually faulty' and 'expected to be corrected' in a accessible, consistent, objective and reproducible way.

 SaQC is developed and maintained by the
-`Research Data Management <https://www.ufz.de/index.php?en=45348>`_ Team at the `Helmholz-Centre for Environmental Research - UFZ <https://www.ufz.de/>`_.
+`Research Data Management <https://www.ufz.de/index.php?en=45348>`_ Team at the `Helmholtz-Centre for Environmental Research - UFZ <https://www.ufz.de/>`_.
-It manifests the requirements and experiences made from establishment and operation of fully automated quality control pipelines for environmental sensor data.
+It manifests the requirements and experiences made from the implementation and operation of fully automated quality control pipelines for environmental sensor data.
-The diversity of scientific communities involved and the special needs within the realm of scientific data aqcuisition and its provisioning have shaped SaQC into its current state.

-We define SaQC: inherently consistent, yet externally extensible, traceable, approachable for non-programmers and usable in a wide range of applications, from exploratory interactive programming environments to large-scale fully automated, managed workflows.
+The diversity of communities involved in this process and the special needs within the realm of scientific data acquisition and its provisioning, have shaped SaQC into its current state.
+We define this state as: inherently consistent, yet externally extensible, traceable, approachable for non-programmers and usable in a wide range of applications, from exploratory interactive programming environments to large-scale fully automated, managed workflows.

-..
-   The number of involved scientific communities is large, ranging from hydrology to climate sciences

-   obtained from scientific communities like water, soil and climate sciences.

-   SaQC by the :ref:`Research Data Management<https://www.ufz.de/index.php?de=45348>`_
-   Team at the :ref:`Helmholz-Centre for Environmental Research - UFZ<https://www.ufz.de/>`_
-   It builds

-   SaQC aims to be
-   - consitent
-   - extesible
-   -

-   Quality Control of numerical data requires a significant amount of domain knowledge and practical experience.
-Finding a robust setup of quality tests that identifies as many suspicious values as possible, without removing valid data, is usually a time-consuming endeavor, even for experts.
-SaQC is both, a Python framework and a command line application, that addresses the exploratory nature of quality control by offering a continuously growing number of quality check routines through a flexible and simple configuration system.

-   Below its user interface, SaQC is highly customizable and extensible.
-   A modular structure and well-defined interfaces make it easy to extend the system with custom quality checks.
-Furthermore, even core components like the flagging scheme are exchangeable.

 --------
 Features